spinnylights/vulkan-notes/vulkan_notes.md

 after initialization.
 The rest of the storage qualifiers are new to us.

-##### Input variables
+##### Input and output variables

-Global variables can be declared with the storage qualifier `in`.
+Global variables can be declared with the storage qualifiers `in` and `out`. `in` indicates that the variable will get its value from outside, such as from a previous pipeline stage. `out` establishes an output interface between the current shader and subsequent pipeline stages.

-This indicates that the variable will get its value from outside, such as from a previous pipeline stage.
-The compiler will throw an error if you try to write to a variable declared this way.
+The compiler will throw an error if you try to write to a variable declared with `in`.
+Also, there is no `inout` storage qualifier for variables, nor is it permitted to qualify a variable with both `in` and `out`.

-You can declare an input variable that doesn't actually get written to by anything as long as you don't try to read from it.
-If you do try to read from it and a prior stage hasn't declared it, you will get a link-time error; if a prior stage has declared it but hasn't written to it, its contents will be undefined.
+You can declare an output variable and not write to it as long as the subequent stages don't make use of it; similarly, an input variable that doesn't actually get written to by anything is okay as long as you don't try to read from it.
+If you do try to read from an input variable and a prior stage hasn't declared it, you will get a link-time error; if a prior stage has declared it but hasn't written to it, its contents will be undefined.

 ###### In the vertex shader